 Getting decent reception on your TV when you are in a rural area far from the TV broadcasting towers is difficult.
 Not just any antenna will do!
 You need something that delivers a strong signal over a long distance.
 With this in mind, today we are going to share our 5 best TV antennas for rural areas.

-In addition to needing something that works over long distances, you need something that will let you get a signal from various towers and something that will stand up to harsh weather, since outdoor mounting is your best option for rural areas.
-So, as well as sharing our top picks, we’ll share tips on what to look for when choosing an antenna for a rural area.
+In addition to needing something that works over long distances, you need something that will let you get a signal from various towers and something that will stand up to harsh weather since outdoor mounting is your best option for rural areas.
+So, as well as sharing our top picks, we’ll share tips on what to look for when choosing the best TV antenna for a rural area.

 Top 5 Rural TV Antennas: Feature Overview